VisualComputing/nub/README.md

 ## Frames

-A frame is a coordinate system that may be translated, rotated and scaled.
+A node is a coordinate system that may be translated, rotated and scaled.
 [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) instances define each of the nodes comprising a scene graph.
 To illustrate their use, suppose the following scene graph is being implemented:

 ```processing
  World